Create and manage job roles

 For information about changing the currency of a project, see Change the project currency.

-This is the cost per hour rate of the job role using the selected Override Currency.
-Workfront uses this value to calculate the planned and the actual costs of tasks and issues associated with the job role.
+• Cost Rate: This is the cost per hour rate of the job role.
+This value calculates the planned and the actual costs of tasks and issues associated with the role, and ultimately the planned and actual costs of the projects.
+Enter the rate using the selected currency.

 For information about how Workfront calculates cost, see Track costs.